We use cookies on this website.

 How much does an IT security audit cost for an SME?

-For an SME with 50 to 200 employees, a comprehensive audit (technical + organizational) costs between €5,000 and €15,000.
-A targeted intrusion test costs between €3,000 and €10,000.
-This compares to the average cost of a cyberattack for a French SME: €466,000 according to Orange Cyberdéfense.
+For an SME with 50 to 200 workstations, a comprehensive audit (technical and organizational) costs between 5,000 and 15,000 euros.
+A targeted penetration test costs between 3,000 and 10,000 euros.
+Compare this to the average cost of a cyberattack for a French SME: 466,000 euros, according to Orange Cyberdefense.

 What is the difference between a security audit and a penetration test?